|Laboratory of Structural Bioinformatics|

 20+ Bioinformatics Tools

-We have created over 20 different types of bioinformatic tools for protein sequence alignment, protein structural comparison, protein local structure prediction, protein structure prediction, protein function/interactions prediction, protein design, network graphs and folding kinetics.
-View and use tools online by click on Services on the left panel.
+We have created over 20 different types of bioinformatic tools for protein sequence alignment, protein structural comparison, protein local structure prediction, protein structure prediction, protein function/interactions prediction, protein design, disease-causing genetic variation prediction, network graphs and folding kinetics.
+View and use tools online by Services.